DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/use-bar-codes/interleaved-2-of-5.md

 ---
 # Interleaved 2 of 5

-**Interleaved 2 of 5** is a higher-density numerical bar code based upon the **Standard 2 of 5** symbology.
+**Interleaved 2 of 5** is a higher-density numerical barcode based upon the **Standard 2 of 5** symbology.
 It is used primarily in the distribution and warehouse industry.

 ![](../../../../images/eurd-web-bar-code-interleaved-2-of-5.png)

-## Add the Bar Code to a Report
+## Add the Barcode to a Report

-1. Drag the **Bar Code** item from the report controls toolbox tab and drop it onto the report.
+1. Drag the **Barcode** item from the report controls toolbox tab and drop it onto the report.

     ![](../../../../images/eurd-web-add-bar-code-to-report.png)